-Newfoundland Power's Application (the "Application") proposes a change in Newfoundland Power's electricity rates to "flow through" the increased purchased power costs to Newfoundland Power that will result from the Revised Utility Rate.
-The Board has approved previous flow-through applications of Newfoundland Power in substantially similar circumstances.1
+Newfoundland Power's Application (the "Application") proposes to change Newfoundland Power's Customer Rates to "flow through" the increased purchased power costs resulting from the revised Utility Base Rate approved in the Hydro Final Rate Order.
+The Board has approved previous flow-through applications of Newfoundland Power in substantially similar circumstances.

-The Application also proposes changes to rates to reflect the annual July 1st rate adjustment incorporating: (i) an updated rate stabilization adjustment and (ii) an updated municipal tax adjustment factor (respectively, the "Rate Stabilization Adjustment" and the "MTA Factor").
+The Application also proposes changes to Customer Rates to reflect the delayed implementation of the annual July 1st rate adjustment incorporating: (i) an updated rate stabilization adjustment and (ii) an updated municipal tax adjustment factor (respectively, the "Rate Stabilization Adjustment" and the "MTA Factor").
+In addition to the usual adjustments, the updated Rate Stabilization Adjustment proposed in the Application includes an adjustment to provide for the flow-through of Hydro's 2017 GRA Cost Recovery Rider to Newfoundland Power's customers (the "Hydro 2017 Cost Recovery Adjustment").